Use named ranges

 - Right-click the selection and choose the Define Name option from the contextual menu,

-- or click the Named Ranges icon at the top toolbar and select the New name option from the menu.
+- or click the Named ranges icon at the Home tab of the top toolbar and select the New name option from the menu.

 The New Name window will open:

 - Enter the necessary Name in the text entry field.